-Hereford United's chairman and director of football Graham Turner is expecting matters to move forward on the planned new Blackfriars Street stand early in the New Year.
+Hereford United's chairman and director of football Graham Turner is expecting matters to move forward on the planned new Blackfriars Street stand early in

 “It has been a long-drawn out process but we now have an application in for a grant and have been assigned a programme manager,”